Large selection of Trees, shrubs, perennials, grasses and more!

 Deer Deterrents

 To protect plants from deer we recommend a combination of repellants.
-Spray-on repellants—such as Liquid Fence, Deer-Off, and Deer-Away—are best if used in rotation to avoid familiarity.
+Spray-on repellants—such as Liquid Fence, Deer Scram, and Deer-Away—are best if used in rotation to avoid familiarity.
 Human hair or bars of scented soap also make nice complimentary repellants.
 If odor or taste is not enough, a barrier may be needed.
 In areas frequented by deer it is wise to use trunk protectors on young trees until they have become established.

 Sources: Compiled from experience and information from the Rutgers Cooperative Extension.
 For more information visit us on the web at www.behmerwald.com www.behmerwald.com